jsanvil/som24/docs/unit03.md

 ---

+#### Privacy settings

-The next step will ask us for permission for Microsoft and other installed applications to use our location.
+The next step will ask us for permission for _Microsoft_ and other installed applications to use our location.
 If we give our permission, we'll be able to get services based on our location (like weather forecasts).

 <figure markdown="span">
     ![Location access permission](unit03/win11config_final1.png){width=100%}